LuisoJSM/blog-astro/src/pages/posts/post-3.md

     alt: "The Astro logo on a dark background with rainbow rays."
 pubDate: 2022-07-15
 tags: ["astro", "learning in public", "setbacks", "community"]
+lastText: "This is the last texto of post 3"

 ---
 # My Third Blog Post